Kennett Square, Pennsylvania: Events

 The Kennett Mushroom Festival is held annually in early September.
 The festival has been highlighted on Food TV.
 Annual parades are held on Memorial Day, Halloween, and before the Christmas holidays.
-Kennett Square celebrates Cinco de Mayo, which is organized by Casa Guanajuato, and other local companies.
-A free summer concert series is held on Wednesday evenings at the beautiful (over 100 acre) Anson B Nixon park.
+Kennett Square celebrates Cinco de Mayo, which is organized by Casa Guanajuato and other local companies.
+A free summer concert series is held on Wednesday evenings at the over 100-acre Anson B Nixon Park.

-In mid-May, the Kennett Run occurs that ends at the Park pavilion.
+In mid-May, the Kennett Run occurs, which ends at the Park pavilion.
 The Kennett Brewfest is held each Fall, featuring unlimited tastings of select brewers pouring different, rare, exclusive, limited, or seasonal beers.
 The local art galleries, studios, and independent boutiques participate in First Friday Art Strolls each month, presented by Historic Kennett Square.
-During temperate months there is an outdoor farmers market at the Genesis Walkway on State St. every Friday afternoon.
-These are but a few of the events for families and visitors throughout the year.
+During temperate months, there is an outdoor farmers' market at the Genesis Walkway on State St. every Friday afternoon.

 Education

 Kennett Square schools are all part of the Kennett Consolidated School District.
 This grouping of districts was the first consolidation of schools in the history of Pennsylvania.
 Students enrolled in kindergarten attend the Mary D. Lang Kindergarten Center.
-Grades 1 through 5 attend either Greenwood Elementary, Bancroft Elementary or New Garden Elementary.
+Grades 1 through 5 attend either Greenwood Elementary, Bancroft Elementary, or New Garden Elementary.
 For grades 6 through 8, all students attend Kennett Middle School.
-For grades 9 through 12, students then attend Kennett High School.
+For grades 9 through 12, students attend Kennett High School.

-U.S. Route 1 bypasses Kennett Square just to its north and the area is assigned to the Unionville-Chadds Ford School District.
+U.S. Route 1 bypasses Kennett Square just to its north, and the area is assigned to the Unionville-Chadds Ford School District.
 Unionville High School, the only one in the Unionville-Chadds Ford School District, is located on Unionville Road (Pennsylvania State Route 82), approximately 2 miles north of the Borough of Kennett Square.